-- 3.8.1 If contributions are not paid at the times required, the Council may37: - (a) withhold a certificate under section 224(c) of the Resource Management Act 1991 in the case of a subdivision; - (b) prevent the activity commencing in the case of a land use consent; - (c) withhold a code compliance certificate in the case of a building consent; - (d) withhold a service connection to the development; - (e) withhold a certificate of acceptance under section 98 of the Building Act 2004; - (f) in each case register a charge on the land under the Land Transfer Act 2017. - 3.8.2 If, after exercising its powers to prevent a development proceeding, any development contribution remains unpaid, the Council may take debt recovery action to recover that development contribution.
-A development contribution is recoverable as a debt38. - 3.8.3 If a grantee of consent is in possession of two development contribution invoices for different consents relating to the same development, both invoices will continue to have effect until payment is made of one of those invoices.
+- 3.8.1 If contributions are not paid at the times required, the Council may: - (a) withhold a certificate under section 224(c) of the Resource Management Act 1991 in the case of a subdivision; - (b) prevent the activity commencing in the case of a land use consent; - (c) withhold a code compliance certificate in the case of a building consent; - (d) withhold a service connection to the development; - (e) withhold a certificate of acceptance under section 98 of the Building Act 2004; - (f) in each case register a charge on the land under the Land Transfer Act 2017. - 3.8.2 If, after exercising its powers to prevent a development proceeding, any development contribution remains unpaid, the Council may take debt recovery action to recover that development contribution.
+A development contribution is recoverable as a debt. - 3.8.3 If a grantee of consent is in possession of two development contribution invoices for different consents relating to the same development, both invoices will continue to have effect until payment is made of one of those invoices.
 When the first invoice is paid, the second invoice will be withdrawn.
-Any excess balance of development contributions still payable for the subdivision or development relating to the second invoice will be re-assessed. - 3.8.4 If any development contribution is payable on re-assessment, a new invoice will be issued. - 3.8.5 Except as provided for, no consented activity or building work will commence prior to the payment of the development contribution and where such activity or work has commenced prior to such payment, Council will require this to cease until payment has been made.
+Any excess balance of development contributions still payable for the subdivision or development relating to the second invoice will be reassessed. - 3.8.4 If any development contribution is payable on re-assessment, a new invoice will be issued.